![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 Seats facing forwards

-Thalys trains are double-ended, with a power car & driving cab at both ends.
-The train could enter service either way round, so it's not possible to specify forward-facing seats on Thalys as the reservation system doesn't know which seats will face which way.
-But this is not a big deal on a smooth-riding train.
-Indeed, for a couple or a family, face-to-face seats around a table for 4 or a table for 2 are the best and most convivial option.
+These high-speed trains have a power car & driving cab at both ends.
+The train could enter service either way round so it's not possible to specify forward-facing seats as the reservation system doesn't know which seats will face which way.
+But this is not a big deal on a smooth-riding train, and for a couple or family, face-to-face seats around a table for 4 or a table for 2 are the nicest most convivial option.

 -

-Click here for Thalys seat numbering plan.
-Each Thalys train has 8 cars sandwiched between power cars, but sometimes two Thalys units run coupled together so cars can be numbered 1-8 in the first unit and 11-18 in the second.
+See Eurostar (formerly Thalys) seat map.
+Each trainset consists of 8 cars sandwiched between power cars.
+When two units run coupled together cars can be numbered 1-8 in the first unit and 11-18 in the second, or in some case 21-28.
+For seat map purposes, car 1 = car 11 = car 21.

 -